F.A.C.T.™ – Focused Average Cost Tracking

 F.A.C.T.
 REFERENCE-BASED PRICING REVERSES THE COST INFLATION TREND

 Healthcare spending continues to increase year after year with hospital and outpatient facility services representing a significant portion of rising healthcare expenditures.
 Under the current private insurance system, hospitals and outpatient facilities can charge inflated prices that are discounted when services are received from in-network providers.
-Conversely, the Chernoff Diamond F.A.C.T. reference-based pricing approach sets fair-and-reasonable rates for hospital and outpatient facility services, based on the average cost primarily paid by Medicare which pays significantly less than private insurance for the same services your employees receive.
+Conversely, our F.A.C.T. reference-based pricing approach sets fair-and-reasonable rates for hospital and outpatient facility services, based on the average cost primarily paid by Medicare which pays significantly less than private insurance for the same services your employees receive.
 Ask yourself – why should employers pay retail prices for in-network private insurance coverage when the same service can be provided at Medicare-based wholesale costs under the F.A.C.T. reference-based pricing approach?

 ADVANTAGES OF F.A.C.T.
 REFERENCE-BASED PRICING HEALTHCARE PLANS

 - F.A.C.T. reference-based pricing helps address hospital and outpatient medical facility charges’ wide cost variations.

 - Employers and employees pay much less with the F.A.C.T. reference-based pricing models than with traditional private insurance plans.

 - F.A.C.T. reduces and contains rising healthcare expenses now and in the future – with the potential to initially save 15% – 30% or more on costly hospital and outpatient facility claims and limit the annual increase in your health benefit spending by 3% or less.

 - F.A.C.T. can help eliminate the need to continually make plan design changes and/or shift more costs to your employees.
 In fact, many employers have found they’re able to enhance their plan design due to the savings under the F.A.C.T. reference based pricing model.